isurusenarath1/Todo-deploy/CONNECTION_FIX.md

 ### 4. Check Browser Console

 Open your browser's developer tools (F12) and check the console for any error messages.
 Look for:
-- The API URL that is being used
+- The API URL that is being used (should now be HTTPS)
 - Any CORS-related errors
 - Network request failures